puppetlabs/puppet-docs/source/windows/writing.markdown

 * The source parameter is required, and must refer to a local .msi file, a file from a mapped drive, or a UNC path.
 You can distribute packages as `file` resources.
 Puppet URLs are not currently supported for the `package` type's `source` attribute.
 * The `install_options` attribute is package-specific; refer to the documentation for the package you are trying to install.
     * Any file path arguments within the `install_options` attribute (such as `INSTALLDIR`) should use backslashes, not forward slashes.
+* As of Puppet 3.0, `windows` is the default provider parameter for all Windows packages.
+Using `msi` will result in a deprecation warning.

 ### [`service`][service]